jaykansara2019/Beer_Categorization/Machine Learning Models/Machine_Learning_ReadMe.md

 ## Optimisation and tuning attempts

 The first 6 optimisation attempts were focused around feature selection based on the importance and correlation.
+To avoid the bias, we removed the 'Overall' score feature due to its high correlation with the feature 'taste'.
+The final features (X) are:
+- taste
+- type (sold in brewery, bar, eatery, store or beer-to-go stores
+- availability (winter, summer, all year around)
+- abv (alcohol content)
+- state_beer

 The optimisation 7, we compared the training and testing accuracy and Optimisation 8 was performed to tune the number of trees (n_estimator).
 The result of n_estimator v/s loss ratio is illustarted below: